TeoSean00/React-First-Project-Movie-Application/README.md

-#
+# Sean's React MovieApp

-This project aims to create a movie catalogue by fetching movie data from an external api, http://omdbapi.com/apikey.aspx and then displaying the relevant movie data on the frontend based on the user's searches
+This project aims to create a movie catalogue by fetching movie data from an external api, "http://omdbapi.com/apikey.aspx".
+It then displays the relevant movies' poster picture, title, along with its type (movie/series) specific to every returned show that fufilled the initial user search.

+Find the project LIVE on https://teosean-react-first-solo-project-movieapp.vercel.app/

 # Getting Started with Create React App